Exponential Education: Releasing Human Potential

 Our world needs every mind to be able to focus and heal the world.
 Famine, poverty, crime, disease, family violence, religious strife and war–all solvable if we solve the “Education Problem.”

-Over the next few weeks, we’ll examine positive steps to change our system and find a “bus” that is modern, efficient and where children, teachers and parents work together to design new ways to create and protect knowledge and truth.
+Over the next few posts, we’ll examine positive steps to change our system and find a “bus” that is modern, efficient and where children, teachers and parents work together to design new ways to create and protect knowledge and truth.
 We live in times of exponential change.
 We need exponential change in education.

 It is time to repair, rebuild and return our educational system to be a system that creates and protects knowledge, for the love of our children.